Frequently asked questions

 When should I use the Wire Size Calculator?

 Use it when your task matches one of these common needs: Estimate copper AWG size for a voltage-drop target.
 Compare branch-circuit and longer-run examples.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Wire Size Calculator doing with my inputs?

-In plain language: The calculator tests common copper AWG sizes and returns the first size whose estimated voltage drop is within the selected percentage.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator tests common copper AWG sizes from 14 AWG through 4/0 and returns the first size whose estimated voltage drop is within the selected percentage.
+Single/DC uses the out-and-back path; balanced three-phase uses the square-root-of-3 factor.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Wire Size Calculator inputs mean?

-Source voltage: voltage before the wire run loses voltage.
-Current amps: load current for the voltage-drop estimate.
-One-way length: distance from source to load.
-Max voltage drop: the target percentage the estimate tries to stay under.
+Source voltage: the voltage at the supply side before the wire run loses voltage.
+Current amps: the expected load current used for the voltage-drop estimate.
+One-way length: the source-to-load distance in feet, not the full out-and-back loop length.
+Max voltage drop: the percentage limit the calculator tries to stay under, such as 3%.
+Circuit type: single/DC uses an out-and-back factor of 2; balanced three-phase uses sqrt(3).

 How should I read the Wire Size Calculator answer?